 Most diets and healthy meal plans involve using shakes of some sort.
-Protein shakes or meal replacement shakes are found in almost any grocery and health store you walk into.
-The HCG diet isn’t like most diets, but even then you will still come across dieters who use shakes in order to help their diet along.
-The original protocol put forward by Dr. Simeon in the 1950s doesn’t talk about the usage of diet shakes, or replacing meals with protein shakes, and this idea has only really taken off in the last couple of decades.
+Protein or meal replacement shakes are found in almost any grocery and health store you walk into.
+The HCG diet isn’t like most other ways to lose weight, but even then you will still come across dieters who use shakes in order to help their weight loss journey along.
+The original protocol put forward by Dr. Simeon in the 1950s doesn’t talk about the usage of diet shakes, or replacing meals with it, and this idea has only really taken off in the last couple of decades.

 If you were to walk into any health food store today and choose a protein or meal replacement shake option, you’d more likely become overwhelmed by the choices, and trying to figure out which ones you can take while on the diet.
 While there are differing opinions about HCG shakes, if you’re looking for information on them, then you’ve come to the right place.

-Are You Allowed To Use An HCG Protein Shake?
+Are You Allowed To Use HCG Protein Shakes?

-The protocol itself doesn’t include the usage of meal replacement or protein shakes, so some people like to err on the side of caution by not drinking shakes of any type.
+The protocol itself doesn’t include the usage of meal replacement shakes or protein bars, so some people like to err on the side of caution by not drinking any type.
 Many dieters do like to enjoy a protein shake here and there, while some even state that they drink at least one per day!
-Those who drink HCG shakes occasionally say that it satisfies their cravings for sweets, and helps them feel fuller longer.
+Those who drink HCG protein shakes occasionally say that it satisfies their cravings for sweets, and helps them feel fuller longer.

 Rules For HCG Shakes